Everything You Need to Know About Day 20 of the World Cup

 Belgium nearly tripped up v Japan.
 They have talent but do they have deep down belief they can beat Brazil?
 Big issue.

 It appears as though Brazil do.
-They started the tournament slowly with a draw against Switzerland, but since then the Selecao have improved in every game and, crucially, their star man Neymar has improved in every game too.
+They started the tournament slowly with a draw against Switzerland, but since then the Selecao have improved in every game and, crucially, star man Neymar has also improved in each match.

-While there will be so much focus on the attacking weapons these two teams have, Brazil's extra solidity in defence appears to give them the advantage in this one, even with holding midfielder Casemiro suspended.
-Goalkeeper Alisson along with centre-backs Thiago Silva and Miranda have looked rock solid in recent games.
+While there will be so much focus on the attacking weapons these two teams have, Brazil's extra solidity in defence appears to give them the advantage, even with holding midfielder Casemiro suspended.
+Goalkeeper Alisson, along with centre-backs Thiago Silva and Miranda, have looked rock solid in recent games.

-Player to Watch - Kylian Mbappe
+Player to Watch: Kylian Mbappe

-After cutting Argentina's defence to ribbons with his searing speed and composed finishing in the previous round, going up against Uruguay will be a totally different type of challenge for Mbappe.
+After cutting Argentina's defence to ribbons with his searing speed and composed finishing in the previous round, going up against Uruguay will be a different type of challenge for Mbappe.

-The 19-year-old revelled in the space afforded to him by the Albiceleste, as he got in behind time and time again on the counter-attack.
+The 19-year-old revelled in the space afforded to him by La Albiceleste, as he got in behind time and time again on the counter-attack.

 Former England striker Alan Shearer was full of praise for the Paris Saint-Germain man:

 Alan Shearer @alanshearer